Please read the information here regarding opening hours and procedures before requesting an appointment.

 If standard antihistamines don’t quite cut it for you, the Kenalog hay fever injection might be the ideal solution for you.
 The one-time treatment can dramatically reduce your symptoms and see you through the worst of allergy season.

-At our private clinics in Edinburgh and Aberdeen we provide a comprehensive allergy testing service, which tests for more than 500 allergens, including common culprits like dust, pollens, foods and bee and wasp stings.
+At our private clinic in Edinburgh we provide a comprehensive allergy testing service, which tests for more than 500 allergens, including common culprits like dust, pollens, foods and bee and wasp stings.

 I was in significant amount of pain and was seen very quickly by Dr McFarlane.
 He was able to immediately identify the problem.
 He carried out the minor surgery immediately, with great skill.
 I would not hesitate in recommending him as an excellent GP.